v3kmww/Gwerdtopiamc/README.md

 you can install the modpack [here](https://drive.google.com/file/d/1bqbPxDOv7TGOeYZu5nK8w9Cciq6ID24H/view?usp=share_link)

 if it asks you to replace any files, just click yes

+if you are prompted to update a mod, simply click no
 # Help

 for the video on downloading the modpack go [here](https://youtu.be/cD0_LE9VYy8)